All visitors are required to wear a mask into the facility

 Get Them Excited and Prepared

 Some adults experience anxiety in new environments that they were unable to prepare for, so you can imagine how a child would feel.
 Preparing your child for what will happen at camp is important, but so is getting them excited by informing them of how they’ll make new friends, learn new things and improve their skills.
-Take your child to pick up new running shoes or a lunch bag for their kids camp that they can show off to friends when they get there.
+Take your child to pick up new running shoes or a lunch bag for their kids camps that they can show off to friends when they get there.

 Take The Focus Off Of What’s Making Them Anxious